Are Gutters Really Necessary?

 Can I replace gutters without replacing my roof?

 Yes, you can replace gutters without replacing your roof.
-Gutters are often attached to your fascia board and hang beneath your roof shingles.
+Gutters attach to your fascia board and hang beneath your roof shingles.
 Therefore, they are easy to remove and replace without touching your roof.

 Are gutters worth the cost?

 Yes, gutters are worth the cost.
-While gutters can be pricey, the damage that can be caused in their absence is much more expensive.
+While gutters are pricey, the damage that can be caused in their absence is much more expensive.
 Severe damage caused by a lack of gutters, such as foundation shifting, can cost thousands of dollars to repair.

 What happens if you don't have gutters?